-The maximum current, idle current, and current decay settings for the SSMicro, SSNEMA17, SSXYMicro, SSXYZMicro, SSMicro77, SSXYMicro77, SSXYZMicro77, and SSCBHC boards are all set using the 'P'ower command.
+The maximum current, idle current, and current decay settings for the SSNEMA17, SSMicroLC, SSXYMicroLC and SSXYZMicroLC boards are all set using the 'P'ower (or 'P'3 for the SSMicroMC, SSXYMicroMC and SSXYZMicroMC) command.
 These settings must be entered prior to any motor movement.

-Calculate each of these parameters using the instructions on pages 68 and 70, and then submit the 'P'ower command using the SSWin Terminal Mode (see page 48).
+Calculate each of these parameters using the instructions on pages 59 and Error!
+Bookmark not defined., and then submit the 'P'ower command using the SSWin Terminal Mode (see page 38).